thasso/pyjip/docs/source/tools_and_pipelines.rst

     Init block
-        A tool instance can provide an ``init`` block that will be called once, when the tool is loaded. ``init`` implementation are not allowed to act on option values, but, can be used to setup and initialize the tool instance itself.
+        A tool instance can provide an ``init`` block that will be called once, when the tool is loaded. ``init`` implementations are not allowed to act on option values, but, can be used to setup and initialize the tool instance itself.
 Use this block, for example, to add :ref:`dynamic options <dynamic_options>` to the tool instance.
 Please note that the